 First, we need to know what we are up against: Awareness and acknowledgment are the first steps to managing feelings of sadness if we don‘t know that something is impacting us it is very difficult to make changes to it.
 Identifying and accepting that sadness is present and impacting your life is the first step toward gaining control over it and changing it.

 Reach out to your support system: Talking to someone about our experiences can provide an immediate release of sadness and feelings of disconnect.
-Sharing our experiences with our loved can also help us gain different perspectives, challenge our thinking, and possibly even allow some problem solving to occur.
+Sharing our experiences with our loved ones can also help us gain different perspectives, challenge our thinking, and possibly even allow some problem-solving to occur.
 It can be difficult to allow ourselves to be vulnerable and open with those around us, however creating an active support network that is there for you in difficult times can be a significant step toward redirecting sadness.

 Putting it all together:

 Just as sadness is experienced differently by each of us, what works for you will also be different.
-The ideas shared in the article are just a few ideas toward managing sadness; there are lots of different ways to get to the same destination.
+The ideas shared in the article are just a few ideas for managing sadness; there are lots of different ways to get to the same destination.
 If the advice doesn’t seem to be clicking or efforts are going unrewarded it may be helpful to reach out to learn more on the road to recovery, check out this Blog Post on Treating Depression.

 Our vision is to inspire and empower change in our clients.
 We focus on guiding our clients to rally their strengths and discover new strengths and ideas so that they can first overcome and second reach their goals.
 If we can help, then please contact us, click here, so you can either give us a call or send us an email